 Are you ready to unwrap your Spiritual Gifts?

-How much do you agree with each statement?
-Be totally honest as you are right now, not as you want to be.
-God can use you right now for His Kingdom, so start where you are now in your life – warts and all!
 Hold on to the person you want to be – that person will emerge as you seek God with all your heart and trust His leadership.
 You may see other gifts unwrap as you grow in your faith.
 Put your answer beside each statement.
-And don’t be shy – if you know you fit the statement – say it with confidence in the realization that it’s not anything you’ve done, but what God has done through you.
+And don’t be shy – if you know you fit the statement, say it confidently in the realization that it’s not anything you’ve done but what God has done through you.
 Give Him all the glory!

 Score as 0 = Not at all.
 1 = Sometimes.
 2 = Often.
 3 = Usually.
 4 = Almost always.